Perceptron: History

 Mark I Perceptron machine, the first implementation of the perceptron algorithm.
 It was connected to a camera with 20×20 cadmium sulfide photocells to make a 400-pixel image.
 The main visible feature is the sensory-to-association plugboard, which sets different combinations of input features.
 To the right are arrays of potentiometers that implemented the adaptive weights.

 The Mark 1 Perceptron, being adjusted by Charles Wightman (Mark I Perceptron project engineer).
 Sensory units at left, association units in center, and control panel and response units at far right.
 The sensory-to-association plugboard is behind the closed panel to the right of the operator.
 The letter "C" on the front panel is a display of the current state of the sensory input.

-The artificial neuron network was invented in 1943 by Warren McCulloch and Walter Pitts in A logical calculus of the ideas immanent in nervous activity.
+The artificial neuron and artificial neural network were invented in 1943 by Warren McCulloch and Walter Pitts in their seminal paper "A Logical Calculus of the Ideas Immanent in Nervous Activity".

 In 1957, Frank Rosenblatt was at the Cornell Aeronautical Laboratory.
 He simulated the perceptron on an IBM 704.
-Later, he obtained funding by the Information Systems Branch of the United States Office of Naval Research and the Rome Air Development Center, to build a custom-made computer, the Mark I Perceptron.
-It was first publicly demonstrated on 23 June 1960.
+Being more interested in hardware implementations, he obtained funding by the Information Systems Branch of the United States Office of Naval Research and the Rome Air Development Center, to build a custom-made analog computer, the Mark I Perceptron.
+Rosenblatt's team assembled and tested it at the Cornell Aeronautical Laboratory (CAL) in Buffalo, NY, USA between June 1959 and December 14, 1959.
+Its first public demonstration took place on 23 June 1960.
 The machine was "part of a previously secret four-year NPIC [the US' National Photographic Interpretation Center] effort from 1963 through 1966 to develop this algorithm into a useful tool for photo-interpreters".